jcostom/pyez-toys/dynamic-acl/README.md

 ### Step 1: Create 2 prefix-lists on your system.

-First is the `block.edge` prefix-list, which is your set of blocked IP addresses or subnets.
-Second is `unblock.edge`, your list of exceptions to the block.edge prefix-list.
+First is the `edge-block` prefix-list, which is your set of blocked IP addresses or subnets.
+Second is `edge-block-exceptions`, your list of exceptions to the edge-block prefix-list.
 ```
 {master:0}
 user@router> show configuration policy-options
-prefix-list block.edge {
+prefix-list edge-block {
     1.1.1.0/24;
     2.2.2.0/24;
     3.3.3.0/24;
 }
-prefix-list unblock.edge {
+prefix-list edge-block-exceptions {
     1.1.1.1/32;
     2.2.2.2/32;
     3.3.3.3/32;